 Finally, no person shall be discriminated against in obtaining the advantages, privileges or access to the courses of study offered by Phoenix Charter Academy on the basis of race, sex, color, religion, national origin, gender identity, or sexual orientation as required by M.G.L. c.
 76, § 5.
 Phoenix Charter Academy does not discriminate in making employment decisions based on race, religion, creed, national origin, political affiliation, gender identity, sexual orientation, veteran status, color, age, genetics or disability, as prohibited by M.G.L.c.151B and other federal laws.

-For any related questions, please contact the Title IX and 504 Coordinator.
+For any related questions, please contact the Head of School, Title IX and 504 Coordinator, at 617.285.5162.